Become a Google Certified Educator Level 2

 Educators have two options for credit – CEUs and college credit from Ashland University.
 Please see the CEU Information and Ashland Credit sections for more details.

 There are eight modules that make up the GCE Level 2 cohort.
-In each module, participants will complete the following:
+In each module, participants will work through a series of on-demand lessons.
+Educators will then demonstrate their learning through a series of activities to practice the concepts learned.
+More details will be available in the course.

-Cohort information, including prerequisites and NWOCA.info account setup will be sent the week before the cohort opens.
+Cohort information will be sent the week before the cohort opens.
 If you have registered after the cohort start date, it takes 24-48 hours to get this info.

-Fill out the Google Form linked from the main GCE level 2 page.
+Fill out the registration linked from the main GCE level 2 page.

 College Credit or CEUs - Your Choice

-If a teacher participates in the entire cohort, they can earn up to 24 seat hours of time (2.4 CEU) to be used toward licensure renewal.
-Following completion of each module and verification of the tasks by the instructors, a certificate for three contact hours will be provided.
+If a teacher participates in the entire cohort, they will earn 24 seat hours of time (2.4 CEU) to be used toward licensure renewal.
+Following completion of all modules and verification of the tasks by the instructors, a certificate for 24 contact hours will be provided.
+We are unable to provide partial credit if the entire course is not completed

 Communicating with Your Class